antoniosantos1602/antoniosantos1602/README.md

 # Hi I'm António 👋

-🎓 I have a Bachelor's degree in Informatics and Computing Engineering from @FEUP
+🎓 I have a Bachelor's degree in Informatics and Computing Engineering from FEUP

 🎓 I am a Master's student in Network and Information Systems Engineering at FCUP.